 For me, Newsstand has always been a feature that will benefit iPad owners far more than it will users of the iPhone.
 The larger screen of the iPad lends itself to newspapers and magazines, and this is reflected through the sheer amount of content available to consume on the device.
 From large newspaper applications such as The Times and The Sunday Times to magazines such as Wired, there are few publications that I want, yet don’t have available to me digitally using the iPad.

 This is why, for me, Newsstand is such an integral part of iOS 5 on the iPad.
-A lot of people, myself included, use the iPad to read content before anything else, so to have all of your magazine subscriptions automatically updated when a new issue comes out is very cool.
+A lot of people, myself included, use the iPad to read written content over any other method, so to have all of your magazine subscriptions automatically updated when a new issue comes out is very cool.
 Although The Times application doesn’t have Newsstand functionality yet, when it does, you will have a new issue waiting for you automatically when you wake up in the morning without you even having to tap a single button.
 That kind of convenience is just too good to pass up on.

 For a lot of people, iMessage will be a more welcome addition to iPad owners than those using an iPhone.
 The iPhone has always had the ability to send messages, and iMessage is just an extension of this, but for the iPad, SMS-like messages to phone owners are a whole new thing.
 Sure, you have IM apps such as IM+, but not everyone will use the same protocols, so it’s always nice to have an additional option.